MGC Challenge

 Commit to purchasing sustainable goods and services.

-4. Develop or adopt a municipal sustainable purchasing policy that eliminates toxics, increases the use of recycled content, and builds or supports the low-carbon circular economy.
+4. Develop or adopt a municipal/county sustainable purchasing policy that eliminates toxics, increases the use of recycled content, and builds or supports the low-carbon circular economy.

 Recycling